Germinating the seeds

-Pruning -- The plant tends to have a wide growth habit, but you can encourage a more upward, tree-like shape by removing some of the lower side branches after the plant is 6 months old.
+Pruning -- The plant tends to have a wide growth habit, but you can encourage a more upward, tree-like shape by removing some of the lower side branches after the plant is about 6 months old.

 Pests to watch for - Watch for any bugs that typically affect your other plants.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.

 If you have any questions, feel free to email me.